hassancs91/SimplerLLM/Documentation/docs/LLM Interaction/Choose the LLM.md

 Each LLM provider requires a slight change in the parameters when creating the llm instance, but the most important thing is adding the API key correctly in the `.env` file.
 So, when you plan on using multiple providers make sure you [set all the keys needed in a correct format](https://docs.simplerllm.com/#2-set-up-your-environment-env-file)

-Anyways, here's a brief overview and example usage for each provider:
+In addition, all LLM Providers have the option to generate an asynchronous response; here's a brief overview and example usage for each provider:

 ### OpenAI

+#### Synchronous Function

 ```python
 from SimplerLLM.language.llm import LLM, LLMProvider